Bayesian mixture models (in)consistency for the number of clusters: Consistency results

 where $C(w)$ is a continuous function on the simplex bounded from above and from below by positive constants. \end{Cond}

-\begin{Prop} Assume that the kernel considered satisfies Conditions 2, 3, and 4 of Theorem 1 in \cite{rousseau2011asymptotic}.
-Let $G$ be a Dirichlet multinomial process or a Pitman--Yor multinomial process with parameter $\sigma = 1/2$.
+\begin{Prop} Assume that the kernel considered satisfies Conditions \ref{hyp:2}, \ref{hyp:3}, and \ref{hyp:4} (see Appendix \ref{an:bg}).
+Let $G$ be a Dirichlet multinomial process.
 Then, Conditions \ref{hyp:1} and \ref{hyp:5} are satisfied, and Theorem 1 of \cite{rousseau2011asymptotic} holds. \end{Prop} The proof of this proposition can be found in Appendix \ref{an:prop4}.
-It relies on Theorem 4.1 from \cite{rousseau2019bayesian} through which Condition \ref{hyp:1} holds for mixture models based on the Dirichlet multinomial process or the Pitman--Yor multinomial process.
+It relies on Theorem 4.1 from \cite{rousseau2019bayesian} through which Condition \ref{hyp:1} holds for mixture models based on the Dirichlet multinomial process.
 This theorem gives a result on density consistency for finite mixture models in the exact setting, which remains true in the overfitted mixture case.

-The proof in Appendix \ref{an:prop4} consists mainly in proving that Condition \ref{hyp:5} holds true for the different priors we consider.
-In the Pitman--Yor multinomial case, we are able to prove that Condition \ref{hyp:5} holds only for $\sigma = 1/2$.
-Indeed, $\sigma = 1/2$ is the only value for which the prior on the weights, a ratio-stable distribution, has a closed-form density.
-Therefore, it is interesting to choose $\sigma=1/2$ when using the Pitman--Yor multinomial process, as we want at least to be in the case where Proposition \ref{prop:over} applies.
-In this case, Theorem 1 from \cite{rousseau2011asymptotic} applies which ensures that the weights of extra components tend to zero when $\Bar{\alpha}<d/2$.

-However, note that the condition $\Bar{\alpha}<d/2$ is more restrictive for the Pitman--Yor multinomial process with parameters $\Bar \alpha$ and $\sigma = 1/2$, than for Dirichlet multinomial process with parameter $\alpha$.
-Indeed, in the former case $\Bar{\alpha} =\Tilde{\alpha}+ \frac{K-1}{2}$ (see proof in Section~\ref{an:prop4}), so condition $\Tilde{\alpha}+ \frac{K-1}{2}<d/2$ imposes a restriction on the choice of $K$ in addition to that on $\Bar \alpha$.
-For example, if $d=2$ (e.g. 1D location-scale mixtures) then $K \leq 2$.
-This means that a Pitman--Yor multinomial model is likely to be in the merging regime, $\Bar{\alpha}>d/2$.
-Conversely, in the case of the Dirichlet multinomial process, there is no restriction on $K$.
-Thus, it is always possible to be in the first regime where $\Bar{\alpha}<d/2$ and extra components are emptied.
+The proof in Appendix \ref{an:prop4} consists mainly of proving that Condition \ref{hyp:5} holds for the different priors we consider.

+We have also studied the Pitman--Yor multinomial process, which is an interesting prior and a natural extension of the Dirichlet multinomial process.
+As an overfitted mixture, it could be expected that the result in \cite{rousseau2011asymptotic} would also apply to this prior.
+However, even in the special case $\sigma=\frac{1}{2}$ where a prior density for the weights is available in closed form, it can be proven that Condition \ref{hyp:5} will never be satisfied.
+More precisely, there exists no $\alpha_1,\ldots,\alpha_K$ such that the function $C(w)$ defined in Condition~\ref{hyp:5} is bounded from above and below by positive constants.
+Hence, the \cite{rousseau2011asymptotic} framework cannot provide any guarantee for the Pitman--Yor multinomial process.
+Refer to Appendix~\ref{an:prop4} for a detailed description.